-Southwest lets you purchase at most 60,000 Rapid Rewards points per day (pre-bonus), though there’s no annual limit on how many points you can purchase.
-Southwest ordinarily charges 2.75 cents per purchased Rapid Rewards points.
+Southwest lets you buy at most 60,000 Rapid Rewards points per day, though there’s no annual limit on how many points you can buy.
+Southwest ordinarily charges 2.75 cents per purchased Rapid Rewards point.

 How much are Southwest points worth?

 Southwest Rapid Rewards is a revenue based frequent flyer program, and the number of points required for a flight is directly correlated to the revenue cost of a flight.
 Southwest recently devalued Rapid Rewards points, and now you need to redeem roughly 83 Rapid Rewards points for each dollar of airfare on Southwest.